 Do You Have the Resources?

-The Covcell GED Prep course costs $9.90 per month or $74 one time so that’s $0,02 per day.
+The Covcel GED Prep costs $27 (3-months) and $47 (6-months) course.
 Of course, you’ll reap the financial benefits down the road.
 You’ll receive a return on your investment when you secure a better and higher paying job.
 People holding a high school diploma or GED will generally make at least $9,500 more annually than those who don’t!